This article covers:

 Washington’s workplace pregnancy accommodation laws require employers with 15 or more employees to provide breastfeeding employees with reasonably timed breaks throughout the workday to express milk.
 Breaks lasting more than ten minutes are not paid.

-Employers are also required to provide facilities at the workplace that can store breast milk (if required), as well as a non-toilet. private room, free from intrusion to express milk.
+Employers are also required to provide facilities at the workplace that can store breast milk (if required), as well as a non-toilet, private room, free from intrusion to express milk.
 These provisions must be available for two years after the birth of a child.

-As per Washington’s labor laws, employers must allocate a specified amount of leave time for their workers, including:
+As per Washington’s laws, employers must allocate a specified amount of leave time for their workers, including:

 What are Washington’s Public Holidays?